Sunday, January 24, 2021

 example from Carolyn Lind

 Not the one you were looking for?
 Here's the photographer's INDEX by name.
-Listed here are all the Cabinet Card photographers of the 19th century found in LOST GALLERY.
-This is a work in progress.
-For a look at the original postings go to LOST GALLERY.
+All the Cabinet Card photographers of the 19th century found in LOST GALLERY are listed there.

 Some examples on this page have been enhanced or restored for clarity and presentation here.

-This page is free for educational and research purposes only but, as always, if the original owner of any of these examples objects to the use on this page, they will be immediately removed.
+This page is free for educational and research purposes only but, as always, if the original owner of any of these examples objects to the use on this page, just let me know and they will be immediately removed.

 5 comments: